jlmelville/uwot/README.md

 ## News

+*December 12 2021* Version 0.1.11 has been released to CRAN.
+It is now possible to get reproducible results (for a given value of `set.seed`) when running the optimization step with multiple threads (`n_sgd_threads` greater than 1).
+You may need to increase `n_epochs` to get similar levels of convergence.
+To run in this mode, set `batch = TRUE`.
+Thanks to [Aaron Lun](https://github.com/LTLA) who came up with the design for this and also implemented it in his [umappp C++ library](https://github.com/LTLA/umappp).
+See `NEWS.md` for other changes.

 *December 15 2020* Version 0.1.10 has been released to CRAN.
 This is mainly to maintain compatibility with RcppAnnoy, but also a small change was made to avoid it grinding away pointlessly in the presence of `NA` values, based on